WarrenQuan/exhibition_interactive_demos/README.md

 # Interactive Demos for Exhibition
 Through prototyping, I investigated differents ways for visitors to access information about artworks in the Brooklyn Artists Exhibition, both two dimensional and three dimensional.
 Through this, I looked into libraries and softwares such as Micr.io, third-party naviagation websites, and from scratch with ThreeJS.
+Demos were created using a section of the Ancient Egypt exhibiton, with panoramas and 360 captures to demonstrate technological capabilities.

 ## (2D) Micr.io
 [Micr.io](https://micr.io/products) allows high image upload and tours through interactive images and markers.
 This is currently being used by [MoMa through their installation iamges](https://www.moma.org/calendar/exhibitions/5175) to provide more immersive experiences within their installations.